dotnet/docs/docs/fsharp/language-reference/slices.md

 This article explains how to take slices from existing F# types and how to define your own slices.

 In F#, a slice is a subset of any data type.
-It is most commonly used with F# arrays and lists.
 Slices are similar to [indexers](./members/indexed-properties.md), but instead of yielding a single value from the underlying data structure, they yield multiple ones.
 Slices use the `..` operator syntax to select the range of specified indices in a data type.
 For more information, see the [looping expression reference article](./loops-for-in-expression.md).

-F# currently has intrinsic support for slicing strings, lists, arrays, and multidimensional (2D,3D,4D) arrays.
+Although slicing is most commonly used with F# arrays and lists, F# currently has intrinsic support for slicing strings, lists, arrays, and multidimensional (2D,3D,4D) arrays.
 You can add slicing to your custom data types by using the `GetSlice` method in your type definition or in an in-scope [type extension](type-extensions.md).

 ## Slicing F# lists and arrays